 One of the standouts came from a woman named Denise, who cleaned 15-20 bathrooms every week for 20 years before beginning her well-deserved retirement.
 (I knew right away that I was dealing with a bathroom cleaning expert, because if doing something for 20 years doesn’t make you an expert, I don’t know what does!)

-In her comment, Denise shared the method she uses to clean bathrooms quickly and efficiently, and with minimal waste.
-I was seriously impressed with how streamlined her process was, and I was touched that she thought to share it with me!
-I asked her if she would mind if I shared her method in a blog post, and she very kindly agreed.
-So we all have Denise to thank for today’s post. :-)
+In her comment, Denise her own method for cleaning bathrooms quickly, efficiently, and with minimal waste.
+I was seriously impressed with how streamlined her process was, and asked her if could share her method in one of my blog posts.
+She very generously agreed, so we all owe Denise a big “Thank you!” for inspiring today’s post! :-)

-As I told her, I had never really felt like I had an efficient routine for cleaning the whole bathroom at once.
-But since using Denise’s method, I can easily stay on task and get my bathroom clean in a fraction of the time it once took.
-In fact, this method is quick enough that you could include it in your everyday chores!
+As I told her at the time, I had never really come up with an efficient routine for cleaning the whole bathroom at once.
+But after adopting Denise’s method, I could clean my bathroom thoroughly in a fraction of the time it used to take.

 How To Clean Your Bathroom In 15 Minutes

 - Toilet brush